instnt-inc/instnt-android-sdk/README.md

 **ServerURl**: production URL or sandbox URL
 **this** : CallbackHandler

-The function returns an [InstntSDK interface](#instntsdk-interface)object; that interface object is used to invoke other SDK functionalities.
+The function returns an [InstntSDK interface](#instntsdk-interface) object; that interface object is used to invoke other SDK functionalities.
 This interface and various callback handlers listed below are the SDK artifacts you need to interact with.

 See the following sample code implementation of initializing the transaction.